 - Why You Need Competitor Analysis

 - Creating the Best Customer Experience in Your Area

 Competitor analysis is the process in which you identify your competitors’ strengths and weaknesses in product, sales, and marketing.
 You can use this information to improve your own customer experience.

-Competitor analysis is necessary for a simple reason: When customers are unhappy with your services, chances are they’ll go straight to your competition.
-The more data you have available, the better chance you’ll have of retaining your customers, and maybe even winning over some of your competitors’ customers.
+Competitor analysis is necessary for a simple reason: When customers are unhappy with your services, they’ll go straight to your competition.
+The more data you have available about your competitor’s strengths and weaknesses, the more equipped you’ll be to get ahead of the game.

 Luckily, it’s now easier than ever to get the data you need to perform effective competitor analysis.
 In the past, you might have had to rely on “gut feelings” to help you make the right decisions.
 Nowadays, you can use data to deliver exactly what your customers are asking for across all of your locations.

 Not only can you see your business’s weaknesses, but you can also see what your competitors are doing well and find ways to replicate their strengths in each one of your business’s locations.

 Here’s a step-by-step guide to doing a competitor analysis.